ttaubert/octoblog/source/_posts/2014-10-25-deploying-tls-the-hard-way.markdown

 website. `example.com.key` will be your new RSA key and `example.com.csr` will be the
 [Certificate Signing Request](https://en.wikipedia.org/wiki/Certificate_signing_request)
-that StartSSL needs to generate your certificate.
+that your CA needs to generate your certificate.

 {% codeblock lang:text %}
 openssl req -new -newkey rsa:4096 -nodes -sha256 \